 In December 2013 the Australian government introduced a code of behaviour for all asylum seekers released from mandatory, indefinite detention and living in the Australian community.
 The Code of Behaviour for Subclass 050 Bridging (General) visa holders (‘the Code’), now in operation for over five years, applies to all so-called ‘illegal maritime arrivals’ who apply for or seek to renew a bridging visa in order to be released from immigration detention.
 To be granted a bridging visa, this group of asylum seekers must sign the Code, and are thereafter bound by a ‘list of expectations’ regarding how to behave ‘at all times’ while in Australia.
 The Code’s expectations range from obeying the law, to refraining from spreading rumours, swearing in public, bullying anyone or lying to government officials.
 The Code’s introduction fits within a policy framework of punishment and deterrence applied to asylum seekers who arrive in Australia by boat and without authorisation.
 It functions to expand state surveillance and control over ‘illegal maritime arrivals’ and introduces a new mechanism to re-detain and punish asylum seekers living in Australia.
 As at December 2018, 15674 asylum seekers classed as ‘unauthorised maritime arrivals’, many of whom arrived between 2011 and 2014, were still living in the community on short-term bridging visas.

-Methven, EP 2018, 'A Little Respect: Swearing, Police and Criminal Justice Discourse', International Journal for Crime, Justice and Social Democracy, vol. 7, no. 3, pp. 58-74.View/Download from: UTS OPUS or Publisher's site
+Methven, EP 2018, 'A Little Respect: Swearing, Police and Criminal Justice Discourse', International Journal for Crime, Justice and Social Democracy, vol. 7, no. 3, pp. 58-74.View/Download from: Publisher's site

 This article interrogates a commonly articulated idea in relation to the criminalisation of offensive language: namely, that swearing at police challenges their authority and thereby deserves criminal punishment.
 Drawing on critical discourse analysis, the article examines representations of swearing at police officers in offensive language cases and parliamentary debates, including constructions of power, authority and order.
 It contributes to—but also denaturalises—conceptions about police power and authority in the context of public order policing.
 The article argues that criminal justice discourse plays a significant and often under-acknowledged role in naturalising the punishment of swearing at, or in the presence of, police officers.

-Methven, EP 2018, 'Book review: Amy Propen and Mary Schuster, Rhetoric and Communication Perspectives on Domestic Violence and Sexual Assault: Policy and Protocol through Discourse', Discourse and Communication, vol. 12, no. 1, pp. 101-104.View/Download from: UTS OPUS or Publisher's site
+Methven, EP 2018, 'Book review: Amy Propen and Mary Schuster, Rhetoric and Communication Perspectives on Domestic Violence and Sexual Assault: Policy and Protocol through Discourse', Discourse and Communication, vol. 12, no. 1, pp. 101-104.View/Download from: Publisher's site

 Methven, EP 2016, '‘Weeds of Our Own Making’ Language Ideologies, Swearing and the Criminal Law', Law in Context, vol. 34, no. 2, pp. 117-130.